Linear algebra and group theory: 7a. Fourier matrices

 \begin{definition} The Fourier matrix $F_N$ is the following matrix, with $w=e^{2\pi i/N}$:

 That is, $F_N=(w^{ij})_{ij}$, with indices $i,j\in\{0,1,\ldots,N-1\}$, taken modulo $N$. \end{definition}

-Before getting further, observe that this matrix $F_N$ is ``special'' as well, but in a different sense, its main properties being the fact that it is a Vandermonde matrix, and a rescaled unitary.
-We will axiomatize later on the matrices of this type.
+Before getting further, observe that this matrix $F_N$ is ``special'' too, but in a different sense, its main properties being the fact that it is a Vandermonde matrix, and also, a rescaled unitary.
+We will axiomatize later the matrices of this type.

 Getting back now to the diagonalization problem for the flat matrix $\mathbb I_N$, this can be solved by using the Fourier matrix $F_N$, in the following elegant way: